Special routes of U.S. Route 1: Jacksonville alternate route

-Exit list
+Major intersections

 Washington DC alternate route

 U.S. Route 1 Alternate (US 1 Alt.) is an alternate route forming a loop off US 1 between Washington DC and Hyattsville, Maryland.

 Route description

-In the District of Columbia, US 1 Alt. splits from US 1 at the intersection of Constitution Avenue NW and 6th Street NW.
+In DC, US 1 Alt. splits from US 1 at the intersection of Constitution Avenue NW and 6th Street NW.
 US 1 goes up 6th Street NW on its way to the intersection of Rhode Island Avenue NW.
 US 1 Alt. stays on Constitution Avenue NW/NE as it traverses Capitol Hill, then follows Maryland Avenue NE, going around Stanton Park, to the Starburst Intersection comprising Maryland Avenue, Florida Avenue, H Street, Bladensburg Road, 15th Street NE, and the DC Streetcar line.
-US 1 Alt. then follows Bladensburg Road NE, which takes it into Prince George's County, Maryland, after an at-grade intersection with New York Avenue NE (US 50) and after passing under Amtrak's Northeast Corridor.
+US 1 Alt. then follows Bladensburg Road Northeast, which takes it into Prince George's County, Maryland, after an at-grade intersection with New York Avenue NE (US 50) and after passing under Amtrak's Northeast Corridor.
 After passing through Colmar Manor and Cottage City, the road enters Bladensburg and turns onto Baltimore Avenue toward Hyattsville, where it rejoins US 1 at Rhode Island Avenue.

-US 1 Alt. crosses Eastern Avenue NE and enters the state of Maryland from the District of Columbia in Prince George's County.
+US 1 Alt. crosses Eastern Avenue NE and enters the state of Maryland from DC in Prince George's County.
 The route heads northeast along the partially four-lane divided Bladensburg Road passing industrial areas and warehouses on the northwest and the Fort Lincoln Funeral Home and Cemetery on the southeast straddling the southeastern boundary of the town of Cottage City.
 US 1 Alt. crosses over Dueling Creek adjacent to Bladensburg Dueling Grounds on the southeast before heading into a commercial area where the route begins to follow the northwestern boundary of the town of Colmar Manor.
 In this area, the route insects the southern terminus of Maryland Route 208 (MD 208; 38th Street), before continuing along the town line and passing through a mix of residential and commercial areas.
 US 1 Alt. leaves the boundary between Colmar Manor and Cottage City as it crosses over the Anacostia River just to the southeast of the confluence between its Northeast and Northwest branches and enters the town of Bladensburg.
 Immediately after crossing the river, the route's median for its directional Y intersection with the eastern terminus of MD 450 (Annapolis Road), which is the old alignment of US 50 in the capital region of Maryland which heads east into downtown Bladensburg.
 In the middle of the insection is a Maryland memorial for World War I soldiers known as the Peace Cross.